Marjolieh/ComputerScienceAssignment/README.md

     * Finds the best parameters (alpha, beta, epsilon) for optimal clustering performance.

 # Metrics and Evaluation
-* F1 measure: Harmonic mean of Precision and Recall.
+* F1 measure: harmonic mean of Precision and Recall.
-* F1* measure: Harmonic mean of Pair Quality and Pair Completeness.
+* F1* measure: harmonic mean of Pair Quality and Pair Completeness.
-* Pair Quality: Duplicates found / Total Comparisons.
+* Pair Quality: duplicates found / total comparisons.
-* Pair Completeness: Duplicates found / Total Duplicates.
+* Pair Completeness: duplicates found / total duplicates.

 # How to Run
 1. Prepare Dataset
-    * Download the dataset from the link above.
+    * Download the dataset.
     * Place the TVs-all-merged.json file in the project directory.
 2. Run the Pipeline Execute the main script to process the dataset and evaluate performance: python main.py
 3. Results